Ursula's Missing Potion

 Considering it's a movie about talking sea creatures, it's probably not fair to hold Finding Nemo to the high standard of real-life science.
 But there's one scene that seems to defy physics that has confused and annoyed viewers since the movie first debuted in 2003.
 There were a few fish that just didn't want to play by the rules of physics!

-During the movie, the main character, Marlin, finds himself trapped in a fish tank at a dentist's office.
+During the movie, a primary character, Gill, finds himself trapped in a fish tank at a dentist's office.
 He and the other fish make a daring escape after they are put into plastic bags while the tank is being cleaned.
 They reach the ocean, but are still trapped in their plastic bags, which somehow magically manage to float on top of the water.
 If this were going to be accurate to real life, the bags would most likely either float level with the ocean or sink beneath the surface.

 Ratatouille's Not-So-Insulting Insult